Spyderisk/system-modeller-adaptor/README.md

 - `FOGPROTECT`
 - `ALL`

+The names Protego and FogProtect refer to specific EU projects that also funded some Spyderisk development.

 ## Code Structure

-The current deployment of the microservice is based on the [FastAPI Framework](https://fastapi.tiangolo.com) which is a modern, fast (high-performance), web framework for building APIs with Python 3.6+ based on standard Python type hints.
+The current deployment of the microservice is based on the [FastAPI Framework](https://fastapi.tiangolo.com) which is a modern, fast (high-performance), web framework for building APIs with Python 3.8+ based on standard Python type hints.

-The main reasons migrating the microservice code to FastAPI was modularity and asynchronous non-blocking call support.
+The main reasons for migrating the microservice code to FastAPI were modularity and asynchronous non-blocking call support.

 The main components are: